Verifiable affirmative action in centralized school admissions: The Model

 \begin{example} Consider a school $s$ and six students $\I = \{i_1,i_2,i_3,i_4,i_5,i_6\}$ who all accept $s$.
 Students belong to two types, $\I^{m_1}=\{i_1,i_2,i_3\}$ and $\I^{m_2}=\{i_4,i_5,i_6\}$.
 Suppose $q_s=4$ and $q_s^{m_1}=q_s^{m_2}=1$.
 The priority order used by $ s $ is $i_1 \succ i_4 \succ i_2 \succ i_3 \succ i_5 \succ i_6$.

-Since $q_s^{m_1}=q_s^{m_2}=1$, in any stable matching, $s$ must admit at least one student from each type.
-By exploring all possible assignments of the two types of seats, we obtain five stable matchings, which are listed in the following table.
+Since $q_s^{m_1}=q_s^{m_2}=1$, in any stable outcome, $s$ must admit at least one student from each type.
+By exploring all possible assignments of the two types of seats, we obtain five stable outcomes, which are listed in the following table.
 In the table, $s^o$ denotes an open seat; $s^{m_1}$ and $s^{m_2}$ denote two reserved seats, one for each type.

 Observe that $\mu_1(s) = \mu_2(s) = \mu_3(s) = \{i_1, i_2, i_3, i_4\}$ and $\mu_4(s) = \mu_5(s) = \{i_1, i_2, i_4, i_5\}$.
 Since $\mu_1$, $\mu_2$, and $\mu_3$ admit the top four students in the priority order, no students benefit from affirmative action, although reserved seats are assigned.
-In contrast, $\mu_4$ and $\mu_5$ admit the top three students and student $ i_5 $.
-So, $ i_5 $ benefits from affirmative action.\footnote{In $ \mu_4 $ and $ \mu_5 $, $ i_2 $ and $ i_1 $ do not benefit from affirmative action, but they respectively occupy a reserved seat to fulfill the reserve-non-wastefulness requirement for their type.} In the conventional definition, $\mu_4$ and $\mu_5$ are not viewed as stable because, given that $i_4$ is admitted and meets the reserve quota requirement for her type, $i_5$ is not protected from priority violations.
-But these two matchings are stable in our definition. \end{example}
+In contrast, $\mu_4$ and $\mu_5$ admit the top three students and $ i_5 $.
+So, $ i_5 $ benefits from affirmative action.\footnote{In $\mu_4$, $i_2$ occupies a reserved seat; in $\mu_5$, $i_1$ occupies a reserved seat, to fulfill the reserve-non-wastefulness requirement.
+But they do not benefit from affirmative action.} In the conventional definition, $\mu_4$ and $\mu_5$ are not viewed as stable because, given that $i_4$ is admitted and meets the reserve quota requirement for her type, $i_5$ is not protected from priority violations.
+But these two outcomes are stable in our definition. \end{example}

-\paragraph{Mechanism} When defining mechanisms, we assume that only students' preferences are unknown to the policymaker.
-The other elements of a school choice problem are fixed and known.
-A \textbf{mechanism} specifies a strategy space $\Sigma_i$ for each student $i$ along with an outcome function $\psi$ that selects a matching for each strategy vector $(\sigma_1,\sigma_2,\ldots,\sigma_n)\in \times_{i\in \I}\Sigma_i$.
-A mechanism is said to satisfy an axiom defined earlier for a matching if the matching it finds for every strategy vector satisfies that axiom.